 Do you ever watch cooking shows and notice that the hosts always have the ingredients they need within reach?
 Make the chef's duties easier by organizing everything that's needed for the feast ahead of time.

-Organizing the kitchen ahead of time will also give you a chance to notice what's missing in case you need to make a last-minute grocery store run.
+Try doing this earlier in the day just in case you need to make a last-minute grocery store run.

 Play a Game